Story “A LITTLE FLEETING STAR”

 Because even if everything goes wrong, life will still reward you later, once you did not step back, you did not succumb to your fears.

-As for our friend Milcíades, he could not get those childhood’s sublime moments out of his mind throughout his life.
+As for our friend Milcíades, he lived his life without taking those childhood’s sublime moments out of his mind.
 And there was a special song that used to touch his heart every time he listened to it – the song that most reminded him of his beloved Lorena (click here to check it out).

 Leave your comments in the appropriate fields below.